fscorrupt/Posterizarr/README.md

     - It also generates a log with the output of every imagemagick command `$ScriptRoot\logs\ImageMagickCommands.log`.
     - Additionally, a `PosterChoices.csv` file is generated to store all the selected download options and essential information.
 - **Cross-platform Compatibility**: Ensures seamless operation across Linux, Docker, and Windows Plex servers, enhancing versatility.
-- **Poster Creation**: it Searches fanart/tmdb for textless posters, fallback is grabbing a poster from imdb for movies and tvdb for shows.
+- **Poster/Background Creation**: it Searches fanart/tmdb/tvdb for textless posters/backgrounds, fallback is grabbing a poster from imdb.

 Upon initial execution, the script may take some time to run as it compiles necessary data.
 Subsequent runs efficiently create missing posters, bypassing existing assets in the directory.